AmandaRubio/Examples/Articles/CSS Basics.md

 ## Practical example
 The following example is presented to show its use in code and to solve any query about implementation.

-We have three containers that, by position, assume that it is a browser, the main section and an adjacent one, and they are empty, only a line break will be placed to obtain blank space.
+We have three containers that, by position, assume that it is a browser, the main section and an adjacent one, and they are empty.
+Only a line break will be placed to obtain blank space.

 > HTML document